 - Only hire companies that pay their own workers hourly

-The next time you talk to a drayage company, be upfront and ask if they directly employ dray drivers.
+The next time you talk to a California logistics company, be upfront and ask if they directly employ dray drivers.
 It’s now a very common question that warrants a simple and straight answer.
 If the drayage provider relies on independent owner-operators, that is now a risky proposition that demands careful consideration.

 Weber Logistics is one California 3PL that hires its drayage drivers and pays them hourly.
 Weber’s dray solution uses Weber associates driving Weber equipment.
 So, when it comes to Senate Bill 1402, Weber is in full compliance.